 The word for “love” here is not the normal word agape (love without reciprocity) but the word philew (love based on reciprocity).
 The latter term is more relational and carries the idea of affection.

 let him be accursed.

 “Accursed” (anathema) means devoted to destruction.
 The idea in this verse probably is exclusion from fellowship in the local church.

 The word here is the Aramaic term “Maranatha,” which means “Lord, come.”
 This is a prayer for the coming of Christ back to earth.
 Maranatha was a watchword for the coming of Christ.

 The grace of our Lord Jesus Christ be with you.

-Paul wished the grace of the Lord Jesus Christ to come on the Corinthian church.
-First Corinthians begins and ends with grace.
+Paul wished for the grace of the Lord Jesus Christ to come on the Corinthian church.
+First, Corinthians begins and ends with grace.
 Grace emphasizes what God does for the believer, so Christians are totally dependent on God.